 What constitutes an infringement of the right of publicity?

-Generally speaking, right of publicity infringement could be defined as using the name, image, or likeness of another person, for financial gain and without consent.
+Generally speaking, right of publicity infringement could be defined as using the name, image, or likeness of another person, for financial gain and without consent and without a legal exception that authorizes such use.

-What damages are available for misappropriation of commercial identity rights?
+What damages are available for the misappropriation of commercial identity rights?

 Does the right of publicity apply to dead people?